LeWestopher/cakephp-monga/README.md

 You can find more information on Collection events on the [Accessing Collections Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Accessing-Collections#events)

+### Custom Behaviors

+As of 0.5.0, you can attach Behaviors to classes extending the BaseCollection class in the same manner that you would to a Table object.
+To create a custom behavior for a BaseCollection, you should extend the `MongoBehavior` class instead of the regular `Behavior` class.

+You can find out more about Behaviors on collections on the [Accessing Collections Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Accessing-Collections#behaviors).

 ### Query Logging

 As of version 0.3.0, CakeMonga supports query logging via the Mongo logging context.
 To learn how to enable logging and create custom loggers, visit the [Query Logging Wiki Page](https://github.com/LeWestopher/cakephp-monga/wiki/Query-Logging).